emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 </div>

 Such an approach has one drawback - in order to call a smart contract’s method, a transaction should be created by the server, and in order to create a transaction it must be signed using an account’s key.
-That’s why a separate Axion account should be created to be used by the server.
+That’s why a separate Fermi account should be created to be used by the server.
 Actions on the smart contract can be configured to authorize only this account, so regular users will be disallowed from modifying such data.

 Yet another option is to store data on the server-side, but a smart contract can authorize only a server account for calls that rely on this data.
-As with the previous scenario, the server must have its own Axion account.
+As with the previous scenario, the server must have its own Fermi account.

 <div align="center">